 At the Digital Leadership Day, Uwe Baumann, Head of Development and Transformation Axa Switzerland, and Simon Sagmeister report on the cultural transformation of Axa.

 Sonntags Blick | by Christian Kolbe (Text) and Anja Wurm (Photos) | 25.02.2018

 Confronting digitalization, the insurance sector faces far-reaching changes.
-That’s why Axa Winterthur is sending one in four of its staff back to school.
+This is why Axa Winterthur is sending one in four of its employees back to school.

 Axa Winterthur is weatherproofing its workforce to help the insurer withstand the digital storm sweeping over the global economy.
 “Axelerate” is the heading under which the successful but maybe slightly staid insurance company is to turn into a modern, agile organization.